gaju-01/TechCradle/README.md

 # Competetive Programming Rest API
-This project is based on Spring Boot, Spring Data JPA and Hibernate.
+This project is based on Spring Boot, Spring Data JPA and Hibernate, Spring Security.